marcoklein/kleinprojects-website/src/posts/2021-12-19-linking-markdown-notes-with-typescript.md

 }
 ```

-Create a new `tsconfig.json` file for our [TypeScript](https://www.typescriptlang.org/) configuration.
+Create a new `tsconfig.json` file for our [TypeScript](https://www.typescriptlang.org/) configuration:

 ```json
 {